Scope and Threat Modeling

 Human-led

-Every reported finding is manually reproduced and impact-tested before inclusion.
+Every finding is manually reproduced and confirmed by a senior analyst before it appears in your report.

 Collaborative